trueadm/ripple/website/docs/guide/styling.md

 :::
 ## Global Styles

-Currently, there is no way to opt out of scoped styles other than placing your styles in a style tag within index.html's head, or importing the CSS with Vite.
+Currently, there is no way to opt out of scoped styles (though the team is working on it!) other than placing your styles in a style tag within index.html's head, or importing the CSS with Vite.